connor-mcclellan/nrao/README.md

  - [X] Add ability to manually accept and reject sources
  - [X] Use astropy regions to create elliptical apertures / masks
  - [X] Take union of detected sources between images to create source IDs and master catalog, so that flux measurements can be made consistently across bands
-    - Convolved ellipse properties
+    - [ ] Common bounding ellipse properties
-    - Dendrogram fluxes in each band (when available, empty if not)\
+    - [X] Dendrogram fluxes in each band (when available, empty if not)
+    - [ ] Peak fluxes in each band
+    - [X] Mean background in annulus in each band
  - [X] Rework how image files are read in, for easier switching between bands and regions
+ - [X] Enable argument parsing
  - [ ] Use master catalog to photometer sources in all bands, adding new columns to the master catalog for each type of aperture and each band
-    - Convolved ellipse, averaged ellipse, fixed radius circle (of several radii)
+    - Common bounding ellipse, fixed radius circles of several radii
-    - Noise level aperture sum for non-detections, to set an upper constraint (flagged?)
+    - Noise level aperture sum for non-detections, to set an upper constraint
-    - Mean background flux (from annular regions) instead of background subtraction
  - [ ] Use final master catalog to create flux histograms
+ - [ ] Make flux v. flux plots with spectral index lines
  - [ ] Repeat analysis on W51IRS2, AKA W51n

 ## Bugs